REALTORS® and Radon: Protecting Buyers and Sellers

 Radon and lung cancer

-High levels of radon in a home is the second leading cause of lung cancer in Canadians.
+Scientists estimate that radon exposure accounts for an estimated 16 percent of lung cancer deaths in Canada.
 A report from the Canadian Association of Radon Scientists and Technologists (CARST) explains why:

 When inhaled, radon gas particles remain in lung tissue and begin to decay.
 As the radon particles decay, they release bursts of radiation that can damage the lung tissue cells.
 Over time, the cell damage can lead to the development of lung cancer.